 P2P companies are not banks

-P2P companies are not banks, which means they are not subject to the same regulations.
+While P2P providers aren’t banks, they are regulated as money service businesses (MSBs) and must follow strict anti-money laundering (AML) and “know your customer” (KYC) laws.
 This can be both a pro and a con.
 On the one hand, it allows P2P companies to offer lower fees and more features.
 On the other hand, it means that there is less protection for users from scammers committing fraud.
-They are also not FDIC insured.
+Funds held in a P2P balance are not automatically FDIC insured unless the provider offers “pass-through” insurance via a partner bank.
 If anything happened to your money, even if it was sent to the wrong person, it would be gone.

 P2P can never fully replace other payment methods

 P2P payment systems are an added convenience to send and receive money, but they can never fully replace other methods, such as credit cards, ACH, or money transfers.
-Imagine retailers giving up the point of sale system in place of P2P transactions.
-It would be a logistic nightmare, taking much more time to process transactions.
+Imagine retailers giving up the point-of-sale system in place of P2P transactions.
+It would be a logistics nightmare, taking much more time to process transactions.

 Payment processing solutions, such as those offered by Stax, are necessary to build a comprehensive solution for accepting payments.

 P2P payments are a convenient way to send and receive money, but they have some limitations.
-For the most comprehensive payment processing solution, Stax can provide the ability to process all types of payments, including ACH, credit cards, debit cards, and mobile payments.
+For the most comprehensive payment processing solution, Stax can provide the ability to process all major payment types, including ACH, credit cards, debit cards, and mobile payments.

-Stax is the leading provider of payment processing solutions for businesses of all sizes.
+Stax is a leading provider of payment processing solutions for businesses of all sizes.
 Contact us today to learn more about our financial services.

 Peer-to-peer payments (P2P) are digital transactions between two individuals.
 This type of mobile banking allows funds to be transferred directly from one person’s bank account, checking account, credit or debit card, or payment app to another person’s bank account or app.